-Beyond showing how long you spend on your devices, app usage trackers can help you qualify your digital time.
-They provide an illuminating picture of where your time is really going – from time spent in work and social apps, to the websites you visit – to help you manage it effectively.
+Looking to become more conscious of your digital activity and intentional about how you use your devices?
+Step into the world of app usage tackers.
+Beyond showing you how long you spend on your computer and phone, app usage trackers can help you qualify your digital time.
+They provide an illuminating picture of what's dominating your attention—from time on email and websites, to social media apps—to help you manage it more effectively.

-Without our phones or laptops, many of us feel lonely, lost, disconnected – and even mentally exhausted.
+Without our phones or laptops, many of us feel lonely, lost, disconnected—and even mentally exhausted.
 It opens us to a world of incessant social sharing, communication and entertainment.
-The effects of social media in particular on our mental health are already well documented, but these stats offer a snapshot of our digital connection more generally:
+The effects of social media on our mental health are already well documented, but these stats offer an eye-watering snapshot of our broader digital behaviors:

 - 85% of people admit they have no problem using their phones while spending time with friends or family

 - The average American scrolls through 300 feet of mobile content every day - the equivalent to the size of the Statue of Liberty

 - Although 60% of Americans think they touch their phone 100 times or less per day, the reality is that a typical user taps, touches, or swipes their phone a staggering 2,617 times per day

 - 41 % of Gen-Zs stated that social media platforms make them feel anxious, sad or depressed

 We all need to be more mindful of our relationship with tech—especially where our attachment is erring on the side of unhealthy dependence.
 Capturing the time you actually spend on different digital activities using an app usage tracker is essential for building greater digital self-awareness.
 Ultimately, by being more conscious of how you use your devices, you can become more intentional about how you do and don’t want to use them.